-The pattern came with starting and working order instructions as well as samples of the various stitches required and instructions for creating them, color coded keys (with code #'s, lengths, color names, and cross-stitch symbols) and a chart with color coded symbols.
-The colors and symbols on the keys and chart were easy to read and follow.
+The pattern came with starting, stitching and finishing instructions as well as a sample of the stitches required and a color chart with color coded symbols.
+The symbols on the keys and chart were basically easy to read and follow.

 As was the case with previous Dimensions kits the thread sorter was poorly designed.
-The embroidery threads were glued to foam backed strips of cardboard that had a picture of the color of the thread and it's number.
-In order to get to the threads you had to separate the foam back from the cardboard strip.
+The embroidery threads were glued to two foam backed strips of cardboard that had a picture of the color of the thread and it's number.
+In order to get to the individual threads you had to separate threads from the foam back.
 Very quickly the threads separated from their section and then you no longer knew what the thread number was to tie to your symbols & legends.